 - Perceiving other people and their support negatively

-- Higher likeliness of showing violence in their relationships
+- Higher likelihood of showing violence in their relationships

-- Having a very high number of sexual partners
+- Having a high number of sexual partners

 What causes fearful-avoidant attachment?